ankursoni/kubernetes-extension-fortosi/README.md

 # - FORTIO_GIT_CLONE_PATH is the local path for this cloned git repository
 # - GITHUB_ORG is your github org that contains all your projects for ci/cd requirement
 # - INIT_REPO is the git repository in your github org for the initial jenkins job creation pipeline
-# - MANAGED_DISK_RG is the resource group of managed disk of a minimum 16GB capacity
+# - AZURE_MANAGED_DISK_RG is the azure resource group of managed disk of a minimum 16GB capacity
-# - AKS_RG is the resource group of azure kubernetes service
+# - AZURE_AKS_RG is the azure resource group of azure kubernetes service
 # - CLOUD_PROVIDER is the either aws or azure
 FORTIO_GIT_CLONE_PATH="/home/ankur/repo/kubernetes-extension-fortio"
 CONTAINER_REGISTRY_URL="docker.io"